Before using any of this online tenant information, please read our OVERVIEW:

 Protecting Your Privacy

 State law details tenants’ rights to privacy and notice requirements for landlords to enter rental units.
-Except in the case of emergency or if it is impracticable to do so, landlords must give 48 hours’ written notice to enter your unit, or 24 hours’ notice if they are showing the unit to a new prospective tenant or purchaser.
+Except in the case of emergency or if it is impracticable to do so, landlords must give at least two days’ written notice to enter your unit, or at least one days’ notice if they are showing the unit to a new prospective tenant or purchaser.
 The written notice must specify exact dates and time for entry, or specify a time period, listing the earliest and latest possible times for entry on designated dates.
 The notice must contain a telephone number for the tenant to reach the landlord in order to object or reschedule the entry.

 The landlord can only enter at reasonable times and they cannot abuse their right of access or use it to harass you.
 The law does not specifically define reasonable times.
 If the landlord’s proposed notice times don’t work for you, you may decide to offer alternate times that the property is available for inspection.
 If your unit is up for sale, there may be a lockbox placed on the unit to allow access, but all privacy laws apply to potential purchasers and real estate agents entering the unit.